Skip to main content

 Single sign-onLog in once with the Microsoft login to access multiple Microsoft applications throughout the dayLog in once with the Stanford login to access multiple websites and applications throughout the day

 Getting started is simple.
 Before you log in for the first time, you'll do a quick, one-time setup of the Microsoft Authenticator app on your mobile device.
+(If you use a Mac with Touch ID, you can set up a passkey instead of the app.)

-Check back soon.
-Step-by-step instructions will be posted here in the coming months.
+Step-by-step instructions will be posted here soon.

 Who will use the new Microsoft login?